 - Each artist may submit no more than two original works.

-- The winning artwork will become the property of DWR.
-DWR is authorized to sell, distribute, display, reproduce, or otherwise use said artwork at its discretion.
-Artwork may have the Restore the Wild graphic/text added to it, but not in a way that will obscure any major portion of the work.
+- DWR may reproduce images of the artwork.
+The DWR is authorized to sell, distribute, display, reproduce, or otherwise use said images at its discretion.
+Artworks selected for use as the Restore the Wild sticker or fine-art print may have the Restore the Wild graphic/text added to it, but not in a way that will obscure any major portion of the works.

-- Posted on Facebook and Instagram with the announcement of the artist as the winner of the Restore the Wild annual artwork winner, either tagging them or including a link to their website
+- Their winning artwork posted on Facebook and Instagram with the announcement of the artist as the winner of the Restore the Wild annual artwork contest, either tagging them or including a link to their website

-- A short article about the artist and their work in the Restore the Wild quarterly newsletter, which includes a link to their website
+- A short article about the artist and their work in the Restore the Wild quarterly newsletter, which will include a link to their website

 - A press release